Andrew Henderson

 In 1524, Spanish conquistador Francisco Hernández de Córdoba founded the first “European” city in the Americas.

+He called it “Granada,” giving it the same name as the ancient city in Spain.
 Thanks to its Moorish and Andalusian ambiance, some people refer to Granada as La Gran Sultana.

 These historic features, as well as its spectacular location along Lake Nicaragua, are Granada’s main selling points.

 Although its proximity to Miami attracts expats who want to stay close to family, Granada looks nothing like Miami.
-For many, this is a good thing.

 Colorful, clay-roofed casitas line the pedestrian-friendly streets.
 In fact, purchasing and restoring Colonial homes is a viable business opportunity in Granada, Nicaragua.

-Buying, Renting and Cost of Living in Granada, Nicaragua
+Buying and Renting in Granada, Nicaragua

-The Global Property Guide notes that US expats have purchased and renovated 50 percent of the Spanish Colonial homes in Granada.
+The Global Property Guide notes that US expats have purchased and renovated around 50 percent of the Spanish Colonial homes in Granada.

 Anything priced under $100,000 will require substantial renovation.
-Renovation costs run from $20,000 to $50,000.
+Renovation costs run from more than $50,000, and of course, this will vary depending on the property.

-If you want to test the waters before you buy, rentals range from $300 to $600.
+If you want to test the waters before you buy, rentals range from $350 to $650.
 Depending on your lifestyle, expats can get by on a monthly income of $1,000 to $2,000.

 So what draws people to Granada, Nicaragua?